NuGet/Home/designs/DotNet-Sources-Support.md

 #### Do as part of this work
 - Documentation recommendations for setting up sources (w/ or w/o auth) for projects that run on CI [#5881](https://github.com/NuGet/Home/issues/5881)
+- Determine if nuget source name is case-sensitive and ensure disable and other uses works properly given that [#8668](https://github.com/NuGet/Home/issues/8668) - fixing main scenario.

 #### Followup
 - [Test Failure][Accessibility][ESN][CSY]Duplicated hotkeys show in “Options->NuGet Package Manager->Package Sources” dialog [#7822](https://github.com/NuGet/Home/issues/7822)
 - Nuget.exe sources add does not work if nuget.config does not have proper section [#1589](https://github.com/NuGet/Home/issues/1589)
-- Determine if nuget source name is case-sensitive and ensure disable and other uses works properly given that [#8668](https://github.com/NuGet/Home/issues/8668)
 - andy added one to be able to add and remove clear??
 - command to be able to convert a nuget.config to ignore all things above it.??
 Andy: if you `dotnet nuget add source` with credentials -- he doesn't like that it adds credentials in the local file if you point it towards a nuget.config.

 #### Substantial